timdgn/Youtube_downloader_AWS_Lambda/README.md

 The bot is built with:
 - AWS Lambda for code execution
 - AWS Lambda layers for yt-dlp and FFmpeg
+- AWS S3 for:
-- AWS S3 for video/audio files and cookies storage
+  - Video/audio files storage
+  - Cookies storage
+  - User message history storage
 - AWS Secrets Manager for securely managing the Telegram bot token
 - AWS API Gateway for the Telegram webhook
 - AWS IAM for managing permissions